-Pre-licensure Accelerated Bachelor of Science Degree in Nursing (ABSN)
+pre-licensure Accelerated Bachelor of Science Degree in Nursing (pl-ABSN)

-The Accelerated Bachelor of Science in Nursing is designed to provide students with knowledge, skills, and attitudes necessary for the entry-level professional nursing role.
+The pre-licensure Accelerated Bachelor of Science in Nursing (ABSN) is designed to provide students with knowledge, skills, and attitudes necessary for the entry-level professional nursing role.
 This degree prepares nursing generalists who provide patient-centered care, use technology to improve outcomes through innovative leadership and integrate research evidence as the foundation for best patient outcomes.
-The graduate of this program is prepared to pass the National Council Licensure Examination (NCLEX) for RNs.
+Graduates of this program are prepared to pass the National Council Licensure Examination (NCLEX) for RNs.
 This program also provides students with the foundation for graduate nursing education and promotes and fosters commitment to lifelong adult learning.

 Program Learning Outcomes:

-The Bachelor of Science Degree in Nursing provides a curriculum that links theory and practice to promote nine (9) program learning outcomes that are based on the American Association of Colleges of Nursing (2008) Essentials of Baccalaureate Education for Professional Nursing Practice:
+The pl-ABSN provides a curriculum that links theory and practice to promote nine (9) program learning outcomes that are based on the American Association of Colleges of Nursing (2008) Essentials of Baccalaureate Education for Professional Nursing Practice:

 - Liberal Education: Integrate knowledge, skills, and values from the arts and sciences into nursing practice.